oldaccountdeadname/painted/README.md

 (default in) and /dev/stdout (default out).
 If you want to control it from a different file, specify it.
-For instance, in bars, you wouldn't want to have input be given over stdin because there is no (convenient) way to access a processes' stdin without an interactive shell.
+For instance, in bars, you wouldn't want to have input be given over stdin because there is no (convenient) way to access a process's stdin without an interactive shell.

 If the input file ends in `.sock`, painted connects to it as a client on a UNIX socket.